Published onHealth Tip of the Week

-Every year, more than 7,000 children and teens die in the U.S. from sudden cardiac arrest (SCA).
-Many of these deaths can be prevented if children and parents recognize the early warning signs of SCA and seek medical attention before a crisis occurs.
+Every year, more than 23,000 children and teens experience a sudden cardiac arrest (SCA) in the U.S. Many of these cases result in death but can be prevented if children and parents recognize the early warning signs of SCA and seek medical attention before a crisis occurs.

 Sudden cardiac arrest occurs when the heart suddenly and unexpectedly stops beating due to an abnormality in its electrical pulses.
 This abnormal rhythm can result in rapid quivering of the heart (ventricular fibrillation) or no heartbeat at all (asystole).

 A child who experiences a sudden cardiac arrest loses consciousness, stops breathing or gasps for breath and becomes unresponsive, possibly with shaking (seizure-like) movement.
-CPR and use of an automated external defibrillation (AED) within two to five minutes of the event can prevent an interruption in blood flow to the brain.
+CPR and use of an automated external defibrillator (AED) within two to three minutes of the event can prevent an interruption in blood flow to the brain.

 SCA warning signs and symptoms

 In as many as half of all cases of sudden cardiac arrests, warning signs and symptoms are present beforehand.
 But too often they are ignored or misunderstood.
 Parents and children should be aware of these signs and symptoms and seek medical help immediately when they occur.

-Victoria Vetter, MD, MPH, a cardiologist in the Cardiac Center and Medical Director of the Youth Heart Watch program at Children’s Hospital of Philadelphia (CHOP), and Lindsey Flanagan, program coordinator of the Youth Heart Watch program, detail the warning signs and symptoms of sudden cardiac arrest:
+Victoria Vetter, MD, MPH, a cardiologist in the Cardiac Center and Medical Director of the Youth Heart Watch program at Children’s Hospital of Philadelphia (CHOP), and Lindsey Flanagan, MPH, program coordinator of the Youth Heart Watch program, detail the warning signs and symptoms of sudden cardiac arrest:

 - Racing heart rate or heart palpitations